nirael/hellochat/README.md

 # hellochat
 Just a simle chat using sockets and threads
-Special thanks to Morgan Reece Phillips
+Special thanks to Morgan Reece Phillips ( Frame handling)